Eligibility: Incoming 4th-7th grade players and coaches

 This camp is open to boys and girls entering 4th - 7th grade and is the ideal starting place for any player new to PGC.

-The majority of our camps have 50-75 players with a 12:1 player-to-coach ratio.
+The majority of our day camps are limited to no more than 75 players to maximize each player's learning experience.
 Typical camps are 2-3 times this size, but we don’t take any more players than our camp director can know by name.

 Our camps fill up and we turn away lots of players each summer, so don’t wait to sign up.